nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “Do it in the name of civilization,” continued Ray.
 “And I have been forced down to the level of pimps and found some of them more than human.
-One of them was so strange....
-I never thought he could feel anything.
+One of them was so strange.<span class="three-dots"></span>I never thought he could feel anything.
 Never thought he could do what he did.
 Something so strange and wonderful and awful, it just lifted me up out of my little straight thoughts into a big whirl where all of life seemed hopelessly tangled